A quantum-inspired tensor network method for constrained combinatorial optimization problems: Results and discussions

 We implement our algorithm for the mining problem as an open source Python library, available at \cite{git}.
-Specifically, the tensor network construction described in Section \ref{sec:mining_framework} is a 2D tensor network, which is referred to as projected entangled pair states (PEPS), with trivial physical indices on the $R$ tensors.
+Specifically, the tensor network construction described in Section \ref{sec:mining_framework} is a 2D tensor network, which can be viewed as projected entangled pair states (PEPS) \cite{VerstraeteARXIV}, with trivial physical indices on the $R$ tensors.
 We employ Koala \cite{pang2020efficient}, a high-performance PEPS simulation library, to perform the imaginary time evolution and calculate the expectation values by contractions.

 We perform numerical experiments on open-pit mining problems with different size scales, as defined in Section \ref{sec:mining_problem}.
-The problem instances are randomly generated, where the value of each site follows a normal distribution with a mean of $0.1$ and a standard deviation of $1$.
-The ITE is conducted with $\tau=6$, which is large enough to achieve the ground state, but not too large to cause an overflow.
+Problem instances are generated randomly, where the value of each site follows a normal distribution with a mean of $0.1$ and a standard deviation of $1$.
+Each problem size is repeated five times with different mine instances to account for the possible fluctuating running condition of the computing device.
+In an ideal world, the runtime should be the same given a fixed problem size since the algorithm is purely deterministic.
+The ITE is conducted with $\tau=6$, which is large enough to achieve the ground state, but not too large to cause numerical instability, such as exceeding the maximum allowed value of the complex type in Python.
 Note that one can also set $\tau$ with a heuristic related to problem size to better achieve the goals.
 We obtain the solutions by calculating the expectation values of the Pauli Z operators following Eq.~(\ref{Eq:ITE2}).
-Fig.\ref{Fig:profit} shows a comparison of time, profit, and constraint violations of our algorithm running with different contraction approaches.
-If no bond dimension truncation is desired, the ``PEPS Exact" method in the figure contracts a PEPS in a generally optimal order \cite{guo2019general}.
-The boundary matrix product state (BMPS) method has poorly scaled performance on its own but can be executed with bond dimension truncation to significantly lower time and memory complexities \cite{pang2020efficient}.
-In Fig.\ref{Fig:profit}(a), we see that truncating the bond dimension to $d=2$ incurs an additional overhead, but has much better scaling compared to both exact methods.
-Fig.\ref{Fig:profit}(b) and (c) show that truncating the bond dimension to as small as $d=2$ does not affect the correctness of our algorithm: given an appropriate ITE evolution time, it can always find the optimal solution with maximized profit and zero constraint violations.